MicrosoftDocs/azure-docs/articles/sql-database/sql-database-update-sync-schema.md

 ### Sync the schema change tracking table to all endpoints

 You can sync the schema change tracking table to all endpoints using existing sync group or a new sync group.
-You need to make sure the changes in the tracking table can be synced to all endpoint, in case one direction sync is used.
+Make sure the changes in the tracking table can be synced to all endpoint, in case one direction sync is used.

 Don't sync the schema change history table since they should maintain different state in different endpoints